Finding the Best Places to Retire Since 2006!

 Retire in Carolina Shores, North Carolina?

-Carolina Shores has been booming, quadrupling in size within the 10 to 15 years.
-It is particularly popular with retirees and is a loose confederation of six well manicured master planned communities, most of which have amenities of their own.
+It is essentially made up of six well-manicured master planned communities, most of which have amenities of their own, and all of which are popular with retirees.
 The Farm at Brunswick combines traditional residences with the modern homes and features silos, windmills, and plows.
 The Village at Calabash has stocked fishing ponds and a small library.
 Calabash Lakes has a lap pool and a large clubhouse.
 Some national shopping chains are within the town's borders, and numerous golf courses are within a ten minute drive.

 Myrtle Beach and Sunset Beach are within reach, too, and county parks and wineries are close at hand.
 Most parks offer a mix of hiking and ecosystems, and nearby Silver Coast Winery has tours and an art gallery.
-Carolina Shores Golf and Country Club is just a few miles away but has seen better days.
+Carolina Shores Golf and Country Club is just a few miles away.

 Climate: This area has hot, humid summers with temperatures in 80s and 90s and mild winters with temperatures in 40s, 50 and 60s.
 On average, it receives 56 inches of rain per year.